mquimi/School_District_Analysis/README.md

 Scores by school type
 - the school type did not change when replacing 9th grade scores with NaN

-###Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+###Summary:

-4 changes that occured in the school district analysis after the ninth grade scores's at Thomas High School were replaced with NaNs were:
+Changes that occured in the school district analysis after the ninth grade scores's at Thomas High School were replaced with NaNs were:

 1. Average math score, passing math %, passing reading % and overall passing % all decreased at Thomas High School
 2. The overall passing % for the entire district decreased due to Thomas High School overall passing % decrease
-3.
+3. Charter school scores resulted in a reduction with the 9th grade changes happening
-4.
+4. Schools like Wright High School moved into the top 5 high school districts when changes happened